-In A Month, Bloomberg Has Spent More Than $100 Million On Campaign Ads
+In A Month, Michael Bloomberg Has Spent More Than $100 Million On Campaign Ads

 That's historic levels of spending.
 Advertising Analytics says the two candidates' combined tally so far is about a quarter of all the money that was spent in the 2016 presidential cycle — primaries and general election together.

-The next-biggest-spender among Democrats is Pete Buttigieg, the mayor of South Bend, Indiana, and he's paid just $20 million for ads so far.
+The next-biggest spender among Democrats is Pete Buttigieg, the mayor of South Bend, Ind., and he's paid just $20 million for ads so far.

 Bloomberg's strategy